 This study will begin with a broad survey to understand men’s health concerns and priorities.
 Based on the findings, we will then conduct a more in-depth investigation into the key issues identified in the first phase.
 Engagement will take place through an online survey and regional outreach activities to ensure diverse perspectives are included.

-Project 3: Ageing Well Without Children
+Project 3: Ageing Well Without Family

 The number of people over 65 without children is expected to rise significantly in the coming years due to various socio-economic and cultural factors, such as the increasing cost of living and a growing number of adults choosing not to have children.